 So, what should businesses be doing?
 Clearly, the best businesses should aspire to have comprehensive strategies in place to ideally prevent, or at the very least deal with, burnout.
 Burnout causes employee churn, it lowers productivity, and, worryingly, it makes employees more likely to visit A&E. So, it’s vital from a business perspective, but also from a human one, to be working on wellness strategies in your company.

 In this article, we’re going to pick through some of the research on burnout itself, and then look at some of the solutions that we have been using with our clients.
+You can learn more about how to create a ‘wellness first’ company culture.

 The Causes of Workplace Burnout